cjnaz/cjnfuncs/rwt.md

 `func` (callable)
 - The function to run
-- May be any function - built-in, standard library, supplied by an installed package, or user-written.
+- May be any function - built-in, standard library, supplied by an installed package, or user-written
+- On Windows `func` must be defined as a top level function of the module

 `*args` (0+)
 - Positional args required by func